 We have identified when to test and where to test, now we will explain some best practices for how to go about Salesforce testing effectively.
-Some of this tips are specifc to Salesforce while other are tips that are helpful for software testing in general.
+Some of these tips are specific to Salesforce while others are tips that are helpful for software testing in general.

 1. Effective Test Strategy and Test Planning

 Proper test strategy and test planning play a very important role in successful Salesforce testing, as many components and businesses critical processes are involved in the process.
 During this process, you must define what your high-level objectives are, who all of your stakeholders are, and their responsibilities.
 You should also document the different phases of testing, the different tooling which you are going to use, as well as the exit criteria of the test.

 Implementing a successful test strategy for Salesforce can help businesses to identify the bottlenecks or defects, and streamline their operations.
 Proper planning is always an important first step.

 Having an integrated test environment is key in any testing project, especially in complex systems like eCommerce applications.
 In Salesforce, there are many other systems integrated into the platform like microservices from various payment providers, fulfilment partners, delivery partners, and more.

 To satisfactorily test business-critical functions, these systems should be integrated so that proper integration testing that can be performed in real-time scenarios like on production.

 Doing integration testing properly is typically expensive when done at the right phase of development.
 However, it will be much more expensive to fix any defects if they are discovered at a later stage, such as in production.

 Automating business processes, like a checkout and order fulfilment flow, in Salesforce saves lots of time when testing.
 However, be sure to stay on top of test flakiness.